Raynes/bultitude/README.markdown

 This library is a library similar to `clojure.tools.namespace`.
 It is designed to find namespaces on the classpath.
-This one was ripped from Leiningen's core because we decided it should be publically available to everyone.
+This one was ripped from Leiningen's core because we decided it should be publicly available to everyone.

 This library was originally devised in Leiningen because Leiningen had a